Blastocyst Implantation Transfer

 IVF proves to be a great option for couples who cannot conceive naturally.
 However, there is a small portion of couples who face difficulties in conceiving through a 3rd day embryo transfer through IVF.
 Some of these couples do not see results until they go through multiple cycles of IVF, while some do not see results at all.
 For these couples, a great alternative is to opt for a blastocyst IVF transfer on day 5 instead of fertilization instead.

 What is a blastocyst?
-A blastocyst is an advanced stage of an embryo that usually happens on the 4th or 5th day of fertilization.
+A blastocyst is an embryo transfer which involves transferring one or more embryos that are at blastocyst formation stage of development which advanced stage of an embryo that usually happens on the 4th or 5th day of fertilization.
 This is then transferred to the uterus of the expecting female.
 To understand it better, it is important to understand the basic differences between a 3rd, 4th, and 5th-day transfer of an embryo.

 An embryo starts off as a single cell that divides every 12-24 hours.
 By the third day of fertilisation, the embryo has divided into 4 or 8 cells and is called a multicellular embryo.
 This is the stage where most natural IVF Cycles are performed.
 A 3rd Day embryo transfer is the most commonly used practice in IVF and usually has a high success rate if all the conditions are in the favour of the patient.